specialized806/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-connection-blockers.md

 ---
-title: "Microsoft 365 Connection Blockers in the Microsoft 365 admin center"
+title: "Reviewing network connection failures for your tenant users when they connect to Microsoft 365 services"
 description: Understanding Connection Error Rate and WSS Error Rate in Microsoft 365 Network Connectivity
 author: kelleyvice-msft
 ms.author: kvice